AndroidExamples/android-sensor-example/README.md

 For a given sensor display data by listening on data changes.
 This shows how to open a sensor for listening for data changes but also how to close it properly when done.

+### ScheduleServiceFragment and SensorBackgroundService

+A background service using the command pattern (not the binder) to run in the background checking for sensor values.
+To safe battery the service reads only one sensor value and then unregisters itself.
+The Alarmmanager is used for scheduling the sensor reading interval.

+If the sensor value is below a given treshold it will wake up the screen.

+To wake up the screen:

+    PowerManager pm = (PowerManager) getApplicationContext().getSystemService(Context.POWER_SERVICE);
+    WakeLock wakeLock = pm.newWakeLock((PowerManager.SCREEN_BRIGHT_WAKE_LOCK | PowerManager.FULL_WAKE_LOCK | PowerManager.ACQUIRE_CAUSES_WAKEUP), "TAG");
+    wakeLock.acquire();

+To release the screen lock:

+    KeyguardManager keyguardManager = (KeyguardManager) getApplicationContext().getSystemService(Context.KEYGUARD_SERVICE);
+    KeyguardLock keyguardLock =  keyguardManager.newKeyguardLock("TAG");
+    keyguardLock.disableKeyguard();

+And the manifest needs to contain:

+    < uses-permission android:name="android.permission.WAKE_LOCK" />
+    < uses-permission android:name="android.permission.DISABLE_KEYGUARD" />

 ## Open Points

 * complete sensor listing and data visualisation